• Skip to main content

 • 1 grapefruit

-• 2 tablespoon apple cider vinegar
+• 2 tablespoons apple cider vinegar

-• 4 tablespoon good olive oil
+• 4 tablespoons olive oil good quality

-• 2 tablespoon sugar
+• 2 tablespoons granulated sugar

-• 1 teaspoon whole grain mustard
+• 1 teaspoon whole grain mustard or smooth Dijon mustard

 Sambal Mayo: